Meghan Markle’s Baby Bump Appears Kind Of Big To Some Viewers – Why Is That?

 He or she is just a large baby, that’s all

-It could be that the next Windsor is just a big tot, nothing more nothing less.
-After all, he will inherit his father’s genes, and Harry, as Englishmen (and Windsor men) go, is pretty tall at 6’1″.
-Similarly, Meghan is also rather tall for women, at 5’7″, so it’s not outside the realm of possibility that she’s due for a difficult birth with a girthy baby.
+It could be that the next Windsor is just a big tot, nothing more, nothing less.
+After all, he will inherit his father’s genes, and Harry, as Englishmen (and Windsor men) go, is pretty tall at 6 feet 1 inch.
+Similarly, Meghan is also rather tall for women, at 5 feet 7 inches, so it’s not outside the realm of possibility that she’s due for a difficult birth with a girthy baby.

 Or maybe Meghan’s having twins?